Blogs

 5. Long Range RFID

-Instead of having employee badges scanned manually, long range Radio Frequency Indentification (RFID) allows employees to be scanned automatically at a distance.
+Instead of manually scanning employee badges, long-range Radio Frequency Identification (RFID) allows for automatic scanning from a distance.
 These systems use RFID tags operating in the 900 MHz frequency range, called UHF tags.
-These tags can be implemented in a number of ways:
+There are many ways to implement these tags, including:

-- Built into a new access control badges which would have multiple RFID technologies implemeneted – the image to the right shows an example of this.
+• Built into new access control badges, which would have multiple RFID technologies implemented – the image to the right shows an example of this.

-These UHF tags allow personnel to be identified at ranges up to 25 feet away.
+These UHF tags enable personnel to be identified from ranges of up to 25 feet away.
 This solution can be ideal for verifying when employees exit through known doorways, accounting for people near an evacuation area, or correctly detecting when they exit a facility.

 7. Cell Phone and SMS Based Systems

-Some mustering solutions use the mobile infrastructure to support their evacuation requirements.
-These solutions are broken down into two styles of systems – App based systems and SMS based systems.
+Some employee mustering solutions use the mobile infrastructure to support their evacuation requirements.
+There are two main types of these systems: app-based systems and SMS-based systems.

-App based solutions can use the geolocation of the phone to indicate if an employee is outside of a danger area or may require a user to actively check in.
-SMS systems send text messages to their users for notification and may or may not have 2-way communication which would let employees indicate if they are safe or require assistance.
-These types of solutions require a user base who all have mobile phones.
-Additionally, the facilities are required to be in reliable cell coverage areas.
-The nice part of these solutions is that they have the advantage of avoiding external scanners all together.
+App-based solutions can either use a phone’s geolocation to determine if an employee is outside a danger area, or may require the user to actively check in.
+Alternatively, SMS systems notify users via text and may or may not have 2-way communication, allowing employees to indicate if they are safe or require assistance.
+These types of solutions rely on two things to function effectively:

 No emergency evacuation system by itself is perfect.

-- If a building is burning, evacuation captains are unlikely to instictively grab rosters, tablets, or readers.
+• If a building is burning, evacuation captains are unlikely to instinctively grab rosters, tablets, or readers.

-- Emergencies by their very nature are unexpected and situations quickly get out of hand.
+• Emergencies, by their very nature, are unexpected, and situations can quickly get out of hand.

-Keep in mind, people can behave unpredictably, especially if they feel their personal safety is threatened.
+Keep in mind that people can behave unpredictably, especially when it comes to personal safety.
 However, having and practicing an emergency action plan will better ensure the safety of your employees by providing them guidance, no matter which mustering solution you choose.

-This blog was originally published in May 2016 and was updated to clarify various technical terms.
+This blog was originally published in May 2016 and has been updated to clarify various technical terms.

 This article is an excellent reminder to always know the emergency procedures for any building where you spend a lot of time.
 I didn’t realize there were so many strategies for keeping track of your employees’ locations, but as a proprietor or boss, it is an integral part of responding to an emergency.
 It comes second only to training your employees on how to evacuate and use evacuation devices to help those who may be injured or disabled.